How To Read Body Language And Better Your Social Skills

 - Lips smiling, eye wrinkles at the corners - happiness

 - Wide eyes and eyebrows arched high - fear, surprise

 Micro Expressions And Their Meanings

 Microexpressions are facial expressions that occur very quickly then disappear.
-A microexpression is involuntary and shows an individuals emotion/emotional reaction for a moment.
-Microexpressions are not easy to fake, they occur so quickly, usually in about 1/15 to 1/25 of a second, faking them is next to impossible.
+A microexpression is involuntary and shows an individual's emotion/emotional reaction for a moment.
+Microexpressions are not easy to fake; they occur quickly, usually in about 1/15 to 1/25 of a second, faking them next to impossible.
 It may be difficult to recognize microexpressions unless you are looking for them.

-- Upper lid of the eyes and lower lip are raised, the nose wrinkles, and cheeks raised - disgust, reaction to something smelly
+- The upper lid of the eyes and lower lip is raised, the nose wrinkles, and cheeks raised - disgust, reaction to something smelly

 - Eyebrows raised and arched, skin taut on lower eyelids, wrinkled forehead, white of the eyes visible above and below the iris, jaw open teeth parted - surprise